8 Best Renters Insurance Companies in California of 2026

 One of its most notable discounts is a single deductible discount that can lower your premium.

-For example, if someone steals your car, which also incidentally contained your laptop or phone, this would apply to both your auto and renters policy; only one deductible would apply to this claim as opposed to two.
+For example, if someone steals your car, which also incidentally contained your laptop or phone, this would apply to your auto and renters policy; only one deductible would apply to this claim instead of two.

 Read a full Progressive renters insurance review.